-The campaign looks interesting, if nothing else because the battle at Kursk does not strike you as the subject for a platoon level skirmish game.
+The campaign is interesting, if nothing else because the battle at Kursk does not strike you as the subject for a platoon level skirmish game.
 That said, once I had downloaded the pdf from the Too Fat Lardies website and started to read through, it's clear this could give quite a good flavour for how that battle may have looked from the level of a platoon or company commander.
 Forget the big picture, this is about the infantryman's war, pushing through solid defences manned by resolute Russians.
 In that sense it seems perfect for Chain of Command.

 Perusing the support lists and the scenarios, I could see I needed to add a few more units and vehicles, plus some additional terrain.
 But that's good, isn't it?
 We are wargamers after all, we like doing this stuff, in fact we can't help ourselves.
 It's a sickness, I tell you.